shawnantonucci/Tale/README.md

 There is a trivial example built into tale, you can start it when you have the library installed by simply typing:  ``python -m tale.demo.story``

 On github and in the source distribution there are several much larger [example stories](stories/) and MUD examples.
 * 'circle' - MUD that interprets CircleMud's data files and builds the world from those
 * 'demo' - a random collection of stuff including a shop with some people
 * 'zed_is_me' - a small single player (interactive fiction) survival adventure

-If my server is up, you can find the first two running online, see http://www.razorvine.net/
+If my server is up, you can find the first two running online, see http://www.razorvine.net/ -->

+Zomb1e Survival

+Text adventure Mud built with 'Tale' - mud, mudlib & interactive fiction framework